VADL-24-45/Apogee-Control/howTo.md

 This is a simple beginner's guide to using Git to work on files in a repository.
+First you should open a terminal.

 1. **Clone the repository** (if you don’t have it locally yet):

    ```
    git clone <repository-url>
    ```
+   Before cloning, guide yourself to the directory/folder you would like to work in, then run ```git clone```
 ---
 2. **Pull latest before switching or creating a branch:**
    ```